l1l-01/store/README.markdown

 ## Notes
-- Built in less than24 hours as a rapid prototype.
+- Built in less than 24 hours as a rapid prototype.
 > ⚠ **Important:** This project is **not intended for production**.
 It’s a demo/prototype for portfolio and assessment purposes.
 Do not deploy it in a live environment.